 The TCAS Knowledge Mobilization Hub supports its members by providing social media platforms (Instagram, Twitter & Facebook) to share Centre members' updates, key research findings and research outputs.
 TCAS' active social media platforms reach diverse populations, including students, academics (both locally and internationally), and community leaders and organizations.

 - TCAS Newsletter

 A bi-annual annual newsletter highlighting Centre and member updates and research achievements.
 View all past issues here.

 Weekly profiles that show the research interests and achievements of TCAS members.
 View released profiles here.
 Profiles featuring local older adults coming Fall/Winter 2022.

-With access and skills in design programs such as Canva, the TCAS Knowledge Mobilization Hub can support Centre members in creating communication outputs in a high-quality and professional format.
+With skills in graphic design, the TCAS Knowledge Mobilization Hub can support Centre members in creating communication outputs in a high-quality and professional format.
 Outputs include branded social media posts, reports (see Policy Reports below), event invitations, etc.